 Except for television pundits, who do even worse.
 Ask President Romney.
+Or pretty much every Democratic Party pundit prior to the 2014 election.

 The media want things to be dramatic.
 "We're all going to die!
 Details follow American Idol"

-Qualitative theory isn't much better:

-Remember the hegemonic US seizure of undefended Canadian and Mexican oil fields in response to the 1973 OPEC oil embargo?
+Qualitative theory isn't much better: Remember the hegemonic US seizure of undefended Canadian and Mexican oil fields in response to the 1973 OPEC oil embargo?